lukeburns/hypercore-create-stream/README.md

-# hypercore-create-stream
+# hypercore-stream

-Create a readable and/or writable stream of a hypercore feed.
+Create a hypercore stream from a public or private key.

 ```
-npm install hypercore-create-stream
+npm install hypercore-stream
 ```

 ## Usage